ray-project/ray/doc/source/handling-dependencies.rst

 .. note::

-    This feature requires a full installation of Ray using ``pip install "ray[default]>=1.4"``, and is currently only supported on macOS and Linux.
+    This feature requires a full installation of Ray using ``pip install "ray[default]"``.
+This feature is available starting with Ray 1.4.0 and is currently only supported on macOS and Linux.

 A **runtime environment** describes the dependencies your Ray application needs to run, including :ref:`files, packages, environment variables, and more <runtime-environments-api-ref>`.